 2. Increased Security

-3. Scalability and Flexibility
+3. Increased Scalability and Flexibility

+Scalability and flexibility can provide important advantages of IaaS.
 By utilizing IaaS, your business has the ability to scale up and down on an on-demand and as-needed basis.
 For example, let’s say your business is hosting a national digital campaign that drives traffic to your website in an extremely short span of time.
 IaaS ensures your business infrastructure can handle the boost in traffic to your home page through procedures such as the automatic provisioning of resources.
 Additionally, when your business opens a new office location, you do not need to spend the cost and time needed to purchase and initiate new hardware to support that office; instead, you can virtually connect to your infrastructure.
 This means that as your business expands, you won’t need to continually invest in additional infrastructure.
 IaaS gives any growing business the flexibility it needs from their IT infrastructure.